zeroincombenze/tools/z0lib/README.rst

 Overview
 ========

 z0lib is a simple bash and python library.

 It was created to give support to bash and python software.
-The package has both bash version and both python version of funcions.
+The package has both bash version and both python version of functions.
-Since 2023, bash development was abandoned and only python code is stil upgraded.
+Since 2022, bash development was abandoned and only python code is stil upgraded.

 .. important::